Wedderburn

 - Please don’t drop any rubbish and if you see any that may have been dropped by another runner please pick it up.

-- No dogs allowed.
+- Strictly no dogs allowed.